 Arriving at the Park

-Once you pass the temperature check, you'll go through the usual bag check at security (which has plexiglass to protect both guests and ambassadors) and the entry turnstiles (which are now touchless — an ambassador scans your tickets through plexiglass).
+As of May 6, 2021, temperature checks are being phased out.
+Instead, you'll go through the usual bag check at security (which has plexiglass to protect both guests and ambassadors) and the entry turnstiles (which are now touchless — an ambassador scans your tickets through plexiglass).
 There are no paper park maps.
 Instead, you can scan a QR code to download a map on your phone.

 Face Coverings and Relaxation Areas

-At SeaWorld, ambassadors and guests 2 years of age and older are required to wear face coverings that must cover the nose and mouth and be secured under the chin.
+At SeaWorld, unvaccinated guests 2 years of age and older are required to wear face coverings that must cover the nose and mouth and be secured under the chin.
 The following types of face coverings are not permitted: